-In Nepal, an equally poor fit is apparent for the combined DesInventar and BIPAD disaster inventories (Figure 2a).
-The regression of total human loss against total building damage in this dataset of 3,206 landslides in Nepal has an R^2 of 0.0023 and an relative RMSEP of 1279 \pm 197%.
-The coefficient of estimation (0.0023 \pm 0.0031) and reduction of error (0.0028 \pm 0.0032) are statistically indistinguishable from zero, indicating no predictive value.
-In simple terms, events causing the highest human loss are not significantly associated with those which cause the most building damage, and events destroying the most buildings are not always the deadliest.
+In Nepal, an equally poor goodness of fit is clear for the combined DesInventar and BIPAD disaster inventories (Figure 2a).
+The regression of total human loss against total building damage in this dataset of 3,206 landslides in Nepal has an R2 of 0.0023 and an relative RMSEP of 1279 ± 197%.
+The coefficient of estimation (0.0023 ± 0.0031) and reduction of error (0.0028 ± 0.0032) are positive but statistically indistinguishable from zero, indicating little to no predictive value.
+In simple terms, events causing the highest human loss commonly are not significantly associated with those which cause the most building damage, and events destroying the most buildings are not always the deadliest.